Principles of CO2 treatment

 To have scaling (limescale), you need:

-1. a sufficiently high concentration of both reagents: Ca2+ and HCO32- and
+- a sufficiently high concentration of both reagents: Ca2+ and HCO32- and

-2. low CO2 concentration.
+- low CO2 concentration.

 CO2 prevents limescale formation

-Hard tap water contains a lot of calcium ions (Ca2+).
-If you want to prevent the formation of limestone, CaCO3, or dissolve it.
+Hard tap water contains high levels of calcium ions (Ca2+).
+If we want to prevent the formation of limescale, CaCO3 , or dissolve it.
 As explained in the previous paragraph, you need to act by increasing the CO2 concentration.
 The reaction moves to the left and will tend to dissolve the limestone.
 The hydrokube is based on this principle of CO2 injection.
-TheCalcium bicarbonate is unique in that it only exists dissolved in water!
-The balance is maintained by the CO2 mixed with the water.
-Calcium (and magnesium) are always present in water (see water hardness measurement).
-In reality, there is a concentration of CO2 that will guarantee total treatment of the limestone and thus balance the reaction.
-CO2 content influences pH.
-We can conclude that for a given mineralization, there is a pH value that corresponds to the target value for total limestone treatment.
-If the concentration of CO2 dissolved in the water is higher than this equilibrium concentration, the excess CO2 can dissolve the limestone, CaCO3.
-But it can also prevent its formation.
+TheCalcium bicarbonate has the particularity of existing only in a dissolved state in water!
+The balance is maintained by CO2 mixed with water.
+Calcium (and Magnesium) is always present in the water (See water hardness measurement).

 Conclusion